Jump Forward in Sun Salutations: What's the Technique?

 What most people do is think about jumping forward instead of jumping up and forward.
 When the center of gravity stays low, the momentum takes the body forward, but down too quickly.
 The amount of time that you’re actually fighting gravity is limited in this case.
 You also never get a chance to get the center of gravity in a position that is supported by the arms.

 If you want to up the game a little more, you could even put the yoga mat or block where the feet are going to land.
 Then see if you or your student can land on top of it.
-That will also give you the right direction for your center of gravity to be heading when you jump up through the air.
+That will also give you a feeling for the direction that your center of gravity needs to be heading when you jump up through the air.

 Working With Your Center of Gravity

 I have written numerous articles on all things related to the psoas, center of gravity, core and the like.
 What’s most important at this point is learning to work with your center of gravity.
 People will experience this in different ways.
 People will also have different ways of visualizing, intending, and working with their center of gravity.
 You should definitely check out the psoas resource page, if you need more information on this topic.

 For our purposes in this article, I just want you to intend that your movement is coming from, is controlled by, and is dependent on your center of gravity.
 In other words, put all of your attention and awareness on your center of gravity, which is located a few fingers above your pubic bone and in front of your sacrum.
 This attention will recruit all the tissues you need quite naturally, even if it does take some time to learn.
 Of course, there will be times to focus on more specific areas, but generally, for jumping forward you want to find the experience of moving your center of gravity through space in a direction which is both up and forward.
 It is at that point that the resistance from the serratus anterior, and the armpits more generally, needs to kick in and support the center of gravity as it goes up and forward.